When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 HMA's Interface on Android.

 Overall, HMA has excelled in delivering a user-friendly interface.
-However, the experience could be enhanced if they hadn't decommissioned their Web browser extensions and the app's window size were adjustable.
+However, the experience could be enhanced if they hadn't decommissioned their Web browser extensions and if the app's window size were adjustable.
 If you have ultra-high monitor resolutions, scaling it up a bit might be necessary, as the text can be challenging to read at times.

 Media Streaming, Torrenting, and Gaming Support